About the course

 - Submission of thesis

 All students will be initially admitted to the status of Probationer Research Student (PRS).
-Within a maximum of four terms as a full-time PRS student or eight as a full-time PRS student, you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.
+Within a maximum of four terms as a full-time PRS student or eight as a part-time PRS student, you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status.
 This application is normally made by the third term for full-time students and by the sixth term for part-time students.

 Both milestones normally involve an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.

-Full-time students will be expected to submit a substantial thesis that does not exceed 100,000 words after three or, at most, four years from the date of admission.
+Full-time students will be expected to submit a substantial thesis after three or, at most, four years from the date of admission.
 If you are studying part-time, you be required to submit your thesis after six or, at most, eight years from the date of admission.
 To be successfully awarded a DPhil in Social Policy, you will need to defend your thesis orally (viva voce) in front of two appointed examiners.

 Many graduates of the DPhil go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations such as the World Bank, the World Health Organisation, and the UN.